Science is endless but

 To fully understand the function of microbiota in its host (we focus on animals), studying the mechanisms of microbiota-animal interactions should be studied.
 Most current studies of microbiota-host interactions only addressed the association relationship between the microbiota and host, but were hard to answer the causal relationship or mechanism.
 On one hand, molecular studies (e.g., whole transcriptome sequencing) were only performed for the microbiota and host separately with rare and inaccurate integration.
 On the other hand, real-time observation of microbiota-host interactions by imaging is limited for molecular details.
 Recently, we developed an Automated Live-imaging and cell Picking System (ALPS), which successfully linked high quality imaging and whole transcriptome sequencing for the same cell [Jin et al., PNAS, 2023].
 Next, we will develop new systems based on ALPS to study microbiota-host interactions using both imaging and sequencing.
 We hope these new systems with comprehensive analyses will help to understand the causal relationships between the microbiota and animal heath, behavior, etc., and the mechanisms of microbiota-host interactions.

-Understanding the function of the bacterial microbiota and the causal relationships between the microbiota and animal heath or behavior is the first step, manipulating the microbiota based on the functional understanding to control the pest through their commensal microbiota is our ultimate goal.
-We will develop a complete pipeline to efficiently identify, functional understand, and manipulate any bacteria (whatever known or unknown) in pests.
+Understanding the function of the bacterial microbiota and the causal relationships between the microbiota and animal heath or behavior is the first step, manipulating the microbiota based on the functional understanding to control the pest or improve animal health through their commensal microbiota is our ultimate goal.
+We will develop a complete pipeline to efficiently identify, functional understand, and manipulate any bacteria (whatever known or unknown) in animals.